CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

     - [Mozilla documentation](https://example.com/)

 ### Git and GitHub
   Git and GitHub can be difficult to master, if you're not worked with repository technology before.
 But as you do master it, I think you'll see that they provide a lot of useful services to you and your projects.
 It is best to start early in learning Git and GitHub.
 Practice and review getting a local repository set up and pushed, and do this several times until you are reasonably comfortable with the process.
 Try to get big questions about their use settled before you begin your project.
-Do not by any means wait until the end of the session to deal with Git and GitHub, as this will likely not work well for you.
+Do not by any means wait until the end of the course to deal with Git and GitHub, as this will likely not work well for you.

   ...There are a large number of Git clients, like the one built into Visual Studeo Code, or the standalone Git GUI client...